provenance-io/provenance-docs/docs/pb/blockchain/running-a-node/running-a-node-1/join-provenance-testnet/running-a-testnet-node-from-quicksync.md

 <DocSubheader text="Running a testnet node for pio-testnet-1 from a quicksync file." />

-The steps for running testnet are exactly the same as mainnet except that the github repo is here https://github.com/provenance-io/testnet and the chain id is `pio-testnet-1`
+The steps for running testnet are for the most part the same as mainnet except that the github repo is here [https://github.com/provenance-io/testnet](https://github.com/provenance-io/testnet), the `-t` flag is required to set the key prefix from 505 to 1 (putting the binary in testnet mode)and the chain id is `pio-testnet-1`

 ````markup
 Step 1: download the latest quickysync via https://test.provenance.io/quicksync.